July 29, 2014

 We arranged to view Solar Wind during a six hour layover In Seattle between arriving on the Victoria Clipper and flying back home out of SeaTac.
 What could go wrong with that plan?
 I had worked out the schedule just right with transit on light rail, and we had plenty of time...we didn't count on baggage taking so long to transfer off the Clipper, so instead of the bus and walk, we grabbed a cab to Elliott Bay Marina.
 We met with Paul and the new owners of the EB brokerage, a really nice retired couple that had been former customers of Paul.
 Paul had to attend a sale closure, so the husband took us down to Solar Wind, the boat showed well, despite the huge complex radar arch on the stern that supported radar, antenaes, multiple solar panels, wind generator, and a slick gantry style dinghy davit.

 Inside the interior was very well maintained and outfitted with all the great electronics, watermaker, and heating system that one could want.
 The details even came down to an eye dropper, calibrated to the exact amount of bleach to add to each water tank, having a special storage place in the galley.
-The deck gear was perfect, all lines led to the cockpit, great furling gear, carbon-fiber retractable reaching pole, good ground tackle, life raft, etc.
+The deck gear was perfect, all lines led to the cockpit, great furling gear, carbon-fiber retractable reaching pole, good ground tackle, life raft, etc. In short, Solar Wind was ready to go, and the owner had spared no expense or attention to detail.
+Unfortunately we couldn't spend much time on her because we had a train and plane to catch.

 I was talked out of the transit system to get to the light rail, so we tried calling a cab.
 What we didn't count on was that it was Friday afternoon, and Fleet Week was just starting...
 Three were thousands of sailors disembarking for shore leave ona Friday night from all the ships that were moored and anchored in Elliott Bay; there was not a cab to be had, in fact we could not even get a cab company to answer the phone.